 Surely Hitler still had a lot of obstacles in his way.
 His government was a coalition – in which he was the minority – Germany was still at the mercy of the Treaties of both Versailles and Locarno, and even the German Army – a key factor in his ultimate plans – was limited to 100,000 total troops.
 Yet instead of seeing these things as setbacks, he used them as tools for his own gain.
 The coalition was portrayed to the advantage of his party’s image as moderate and conservative, aligning him with Hindenburg (who, quite frankly, didn’t even care for Hitler).
 As a result, not only was he able to find favor on the political front, but the popular front as well.
 These actions aided him in averting bureaucratic roadblocks to some extent, and gaining the favor of current military leadership.
 Furthermore, the “conservative” notion gained his party increased financial backing and support.
 The Nazi’s enjoyed serious advantages with Hitler at the helm.
 They were able to use the government to their advantage, printing for propaganda purposes, and even that same constitutional article Brüning frequented – Paragraph 48 – saw much use for emergency decrees to limited oppositional parties.
 But through it all, these were meager compared to the following sequences of events that ultimately enabled Hitler to remove all that blocked his path.

 On the night of February 27th, 1933, the Reichstag was set ablaze by a Dutchman named Marinus van der Lubbe.
 The Nazi’s quickly blamed Communists, and on the 28th, the government issued a series of emergency decrees that stood until the end of the second Great War.
 To combat Communist acts in the future, all basic rights such as personal freedoms, freedom of expression and opinion, freedom of assembly and association, privacy of post and communication, and the inviolability of property were suspended.
 The number of crimes punishable by death was increased, and even the spreading of rumors or false news was now considered treason against the state.
 Finally, the Reich was given the authority to assume total power over the government if deemed necessary.
 The following election period sat the Nazi’s at 44 percent of the total popular vote.
-Hitler no longer had any need of the conservative alliance, in which case, he now began making his final moves.
+Hitler no longer had any need to pretend to be conservative, and therefore, no longer had any need of the conservative alliance either.
+His true aim was finally achieved.
+Hitler was now about to show his true colors, as an extreme leftist dictator.
+With his totalitarian control of the nation, and the now extreme fascist leftist policies he imposed, he now began making his final moves.

 From this point forward, the Nazi Party inserted itself into nearly all facets of German life.
 From the press to universities, from medicine to the law, Nazi views, involvement, and proclamation soon became the prerequisite for continued activity in everyday life.
 Of course, this was a members only club, the likes of which Jews were not invited.
 Even though the impression was there from the start that the Jewish people would be able to carry on as normal, this was slowly phased out.
 Veteran exemption status was dismissed, organized associations that controlled professions were not open to Jews, and Jews were denied admissions to schools and universities.
 But the true realization of anti-Semitic policy came to fruition finally during the Nuremberg Laws of September 15th, 1935.